 <p>We believe that a real programmer must understand how a computer works and think like a computer.
 They should see a problem, not an assignment.
 They must be able to analyze and reason at the level of the problem and above, not just at a code level.</p>

-<p>Given how many study materials, courses, and books are available, the main question a beginner faces nowadays is not “where do I study?” but “what should I study and in what order?”
+<p>Given how many study materials, courses, and books are available, the main question a beginner faces nowadays is not “Where do I study?” but “What should I study and in what order?”.
 There are many opinions on this subject.
-Some advise starting with mathematics, some advise specific languages and technologies.</p>
+Some advise starting with mathematics, others — with specific languages and technologies.</p>

 </div>